Punctual Quot schemes and Cohen--Lenstra series of the cusp singularity

 The motive of the stack $\Coh_n(X)$, from an elementary point of view, is essentially counting commuting matrices \eqref{eq:stack_quotient}, at least when $X$ is affine and $k=\Fq$.
 When $X$ is a smooth curve, we have an infinite product formula for $\Zhat^\mot_X(t)$ in terms of $Z^\mot_X(t)$, essentially discovered by Cohen and Lenstra \cite{cohenlenstra1984heuristics}.
 When $X$ is a smooth surface, an infinite product formula for $\Zhat^\mot_X(t)$ can be found by ``globalizing'' a local result of Feit and Fine \cite{feitfine1960pairs} on counting pairs of commuting matrices.
 The globalization is treated in \cite{bryanmorrison2015motivic} using power structures and more elementarily in \cite{huang2023mutually} using Euler products.

 The most active part of the story, however, is the Hilbert zeta function $Q_{1,X}^\mot(t)$ for a reduced singular curve $X$, which the present paper attempts to generalize.
 We partially follow the exposition in the lecture note \cite{gks2021link} and references therein.
-For any reduced singular curve $X$, the Hilbert zeta function satisfies the following properties: \begin{enumerate} \item (Rationality; \cite{brv2020motivic}) The series $Q_{1,X}^\mot(t)$ is rational in $t$.
+Let $X$ be a reduced singular curve over $k$, and for simplicity, we assume \textbf{for the rest of the paper} that $X$ has a normalization $\pi:\ttilde X\to X$ such that $\ttilde X$ is a finite disjoint union of geometrically connected smooth curves defined over $k$, and each singular point $p$ of $X$ is a $k$-point with $\pi^{-1}(p)$ consisting of only $k$-points.
+Whenever we talk about the analytic isomorphism class of a curve singularity $p$, we assume it has a model in such a curve $X$.
+Then the Hilbert zeta function of $X$ (or $(X,p)$) satisfies the following properties: \begin{enumerate} \item (Rationality; \cite{brv2020motivic}) The series $Q_{1,X}^\mot(t)$ is rational in $t$.
 Moreover, if $\ttilde X$ denotes the normalization of $X$, then $Q_{1,X}^\mot(t)/Q_{1,\ttilde X}^\mot(t)$ is a polynomial in $t$ that only depends on the singularities of $X$.
 Equivalently, if $p$ is a $k$-point of $X$, then the local factor $Q_{1,X,p}^\mot(t)$ is rational with denominator $(1-t)^s$, where $s$ is the number of branches through $p$.

 \begin{definition} Define

 where $s$ is the branching number of $p$.
 By the rationality above, $\NQ_{1,X,p}^\mot(t)$ is a polynomial in $t$.
 If the only singularity of $X$ is $p$, then we have

 where $\ttilde X$ is the normalization of $X$. \end{definition}